doru91/ot-nxp/README.md

-# OpenThread on i.MX RT1060 Example
+# OpenThread on NXP Platform

 TODO